-There is no additional application.
-To be considered for the VTSI, all components of the PhD application, including supplemental components and letters of recommendation must be completed by December 1, 2021, even if the program deadline is later.
+To be considered for the VTSI, all components of the PhD program application, including the VTSI supplemental components must be completed by December 1, 2022.
+All supplemental application material including letters of recommendation also must be received by December 1.

 The Johns Hopkins University Homewood campus is located in the north Baltimore neighborhood of Charles Village.
 It’s a peaceful place of green grass, wide-spreading trees, brick residence halls and classroom buildings, and interconnecting walkways that combine to create a comfortable country atmosphere in the heart of a major city.
 In minutes you can easily find the action of Baltimore—by bus, light rail, your bike, or even on Hopkins’ own shuttle bus service—at the Inner Harbor, Oriole Park at Camden Yards, the National Aquarium, Hopkins’ medical campus and the Peabody Institute, or one of many spots downtown.

 The city is alive with activity and tourism but with a character and feel that is unique, and from which Baltimore gets its affectionate name of “Charm City.”